-HOME Contract Provisions
+SRDP Contract Provisions

 All contracts are required to contain federal and state provisions pertaining to equal opportunity, labor standards, and general terms and conditions.
-The Authority has provided a standard set of these provisions, provided as M-55 HOME Contract Provisions for use in construction contracts and must be incorporated within construction contracts as an addendum, exhibit, or line item under the table of articles.
+The Authority has provided a standard set of these provisions, provided as SRDP-7 Contract Provisions for use in construction contracts.